andepants/food-truck-map/README.md

 # SF Food Truck Map

-Finds Nearby Food Trucks in SF : https://food-truck-map-mocha.vercel.app/
+Finds Nearby Food Trucks in SF : [SF Food Truck Map]https://food-truck-map-mocha.vercel.app/

 This app was a project for the Lighthall Week 1 Challenge Competition: